How to Become A Blogger At The Huffington Post (Includes An Update For The New Beta Athena Platform)

 As I said before, even though you "publish" your blogs directly to the site, no one can see it unless The Huffington Post editors decide to promote it to a specific section/vertical.

 The biggest change so far for myself appears to be the lack of a submission period waiting time as well as the loss of choosing a section or vertical for your post.
-You can, however, as up to 8 tags for your post which can help guide it to the appropriate section.
 Finally, it does appear to be more challenging to get work featured/promoted on the new platform.
 As I discover more I will be updating this post.

 Finally, it does appear to be more challenging to get work featured/promoted on the new platform.
 There are a massive amount of contributors at The Huffington Post.